British police officer admits kidnapping, raping woman - WTMJ

 A court at London’s Old Bailey heard Tuesday that Wayne Couzens, 48, accepted responsibility for the death of Sarah Everard though he was not asked to enter a plea to a charge of murder.

-Medical reports into the former Metropolitan Police officer, who appeared by video link from Belmarsh prison, are being prepared.
+Medical reports about the Metropolitan Police officer, who appeared by video link from Belmarsh prison, are being prepared.
 A further hearing before the judge, Adrian Fulford, will take place July 9.

 Everard, a 33-year-old marketing executive, went missing as she walked home from a friend’s house in Clapham, south London, on March 3.
-A major police investigation was launched and her body was found a week later in a woodland in the southeast county of Kent.
+A major police investigation was launched and her body was found a week later in a woodland in the county of Kent, more than 50 miles (80 kilometers) southeast of London.

 Everard’s disappearance and killing caused a nationwide outcry, with women sharing experiences of being threatened or attacked — or simply facing the everyday fear of violence when walking alone.